 Instructions

-• FINISH: Stir until the sauce is incorporated and the veggies look glossy, about 30 seconds more.
+• Stir until the sauce is incorporated and the veggies look glossy, about 30 seconds more.
 Taste and adjust seasonings, adding additional salt or pepper as needed until the flavors sing.
-You may want to add some additional chili sauce if you want more heat (this chili garlic sauce adds a lot flavor wise as well!).
+You may want to add some additional chili sauce if you want more heat (this chili garlic sauce adds a lot of flavor as well!).
 Garnish with the green onions and sesame seeds and serve over cooked rice.
 Serve fresh lime wedges by the side of the plates or drizzle fresh lime on the finished dish.

 Recipe Notes

-Nutrition Facts
+Nutrition

 Serving: 4servings | Calories: 420kcal | Carbohydrates: 11g | Protein: 21g | Fat: 32g | Saturated Fat: 10g | Polyunsaturated Fat: 7g | Monounsaturated Fat: 13g | Trans Fat: 0.04g | Cholesterol: 82mg | Sodium: 251mg | Potassium: 631mg | Fiber: 2g | Sugar: 7g | Vitamin A: 575IU | Vitamin C: 20mg | Calcium: 57mg | Iron: 2mg